-Users send their clothes to The RealReal by postal mail — or they can visit a consignment office or scheduling an at-home pick-up.
+Users send their clothes to The RealReal by postal mail — or they can visit a consignment office or schedule an at-home pick-up.
 Then, the company takes care of the selling process.

 The amount of money you earn will depend on your annual sales figures.
 New sellers earn 55% of the selling price, while those who’ve sold over $10,000 earn 70%.
 (Sellers in the middle get 60%.)
 Individual items have different rates, ranging from 40% to 85%.
 You get paid after an item sells.

 Like other consignment sites, you don’t choose your price.
 The company also only accepts items in good to pristine condition and from certain brands.
 The RealReal is a great option if you want to sell clothes online.

 Poshmark is a good place to sell mainstream fashion.
 The company says you can begin selling in less than 60 seconds by uploading a photo within the app and creating a listing.
 It will then be available to the platform’s millions of users.